-(d) Academic Performance: Students must maintain at least a B (3.0) average in their course work, and receive a grade of C or higher in each course.
-Students writing an M.A. thesis must receive a P (pass) in ECO 6971.
+(d) Academic Performance: Students must maintain at least a B (3.0) average in their course work and receive a grade of C or higher in each course.
+Moreover, a B average must be maintained in Fundamentals of Macroeconomic Theory (ECO 6204), Fundamentals of Microeconomic Theory (ECO 6112), Microeconomic Theory I (ECO 6174), and Macroeconomic Theory I (ECO 6019), Students writing an M.A. thesis must receive a P (pass) in ECO 6971.